-Each student must provide the M.A.T. program director with a copy of a complete health evaluation, including immunization verification by an appropriate healthcare provider prior to his/her matriculation into the Master of Athletic Training program.
+Each student must provide the M.A.T. program director with a copy of a complete health evaluation, including a medical history and immunization verification by an appropriate healthcare provider prior to his/her matriculation into the Master of Athletic Training program.